-Hold space for yourself to get honest and explore what’s been on your mind and heart.
+Hold space to get honest and explore what’s been on your mind and heart.
 As evidenced in the writing of morning pages, there is a profound connection between writing on paper and the subconscious mind.

 4. Embrace yourself with words of encouragement.

 Give yourself the compliment you’ve been yearning to see in words.
 (You are enough.
 You matter.)” – Elle Martin of Bella Grace Magazine.

-Now is the time to speak directly to your heart.
-What is it that you need to know?
+In other words, think about what is it that you need to know?
 What words will lift your spirits?

 “I seldom tell you how much I love you.
 How much I admire you.
 How beautiful and caring and intelligent and strong you are.
 That you are my hero.” – Lori De La Cruz

 I want you to know how proud I am of you.
 I see how much you have overcome.
 You are so wise – more than you know.

 Your tenderness, kindness, and bravery are rare.
 You’re a beautiful person – in every way.